For the printable PDF of this walk please click HERE

 Without too much effort, Bugthorpe seems far below.

-7. When you get to a metal farm gate on your left and a gap in the hedge ahead, go through the gap and turn right along the hedge towards Lower Sleights Farm.
+7. When you get to the corner of the field, there's a metal farm gate on your left and a gap in the hedge ahead.
+Go through the gap and immediately turn right.
+Walk down hill along the edge of the field towards Lower Sleights Farm.
 After going through a small gate, the path then runs between the field fence and the garden hedge, and then follows the driveway north.

 8. A footpath is signed to the right (east) when you get to a pen that looks like it is constructed from dual carriageway barriers.
 Follow that sign and go through the gate.
-There is one fence running along the stream to your right, one running straight ahead between two grass fields, and one running up to a wood on your left.
-Follow the middle fence, keeping to the left (north) of it.
+There are fences running along the stream to your left and right, a fence running roughly straight ahead between two grass fields, and one running up to a wood on your left.
+Follow the fence running roughly straight ahead (bearing slightly right), keeping to the left (north) of it.
 This will take you down to a bridge crossing the stream at the bottom of the field.

 9. Cross the bridge and head towards the gap in the hedges to your left.
 The ground here can be quite wet.
 The path continues up the edge of the field, roughly perpendicular to the stream.
 The path is not very clear at this point, but if you are going the right way you will reach a small gate and a stile into the next field.